 Ryushin Jan Freier is a long-time practitioner who started practicing at MZMC in 1985.
 He received jukai there in 1988, and worked as tenzo and other mostly kitchen-related jobs until 1994.
 He attended Clouds-in-Water Zen Center for a couple of years starting in 2002.
 In 2016 he became a member of the Hokyoji practice community.
 He volunteers regularly at Open Arms and Second Harvest Heartland to feed those in need.

 Rev. Jushin Stephyn Butcher started his Buddhist journey nearly 30 years ago in the Tibetan tradition.
 He found his way to Hokyoji, where he became a student of Rev. Dokai Georgesen.
 Jushin received jukai in 2013 and ordination in 2017.
 He hosts a sitting group on the banks of the Choptank River in Cambridge, Maryland, where he resides with his husband, dog, chickens, and garden.
-He is currently Hokyoji’s Board President.
+He is currently Hokyoji’s Board Treasurer.